 Sardes, as it has reappeared from archaeology, is definitely worth a visit.
 On a previous visit, I had walked around the beautifully restored Palaestra (gymnasium) and Baths with the Synagogue that was reserved for the Jews and incorporated in the Palaestra by Severus Alexander in the third century.

 I was looking forward to seeing it from Alexander’s point of view.
-The two-story high (restored) buildings are visible from afar, and it is a pleasure to stand in front of this mixture of high Ionian and Corinthian columns, some of them with spiral grooves turning alternatively to the right and to the left.
+The two-story high (restored) buildings are visible from afar, and it is a pleasure to stand in front of this mixture of high Ionian and Corinthian columns, some with spiral grooves turning alternatively to the right and to the left.
 In as much as possible, the original inscriptions have been reintegrated.
 It seems this complex was inspired by the Library of Celsus in Ephesus.
 Behind the Palaestra are the Baths with two distinctive pools, just tempting my imagination.
 This complex built in Imperial Style was completed in the second century AD and remained in use till the Sassanid invasion of 616 AD.

 I was looking forward to seeing it from Alexander’s point of view.
-The two-story high (restored) buildings are visible from afar, and it is a pleasure to stand in front of this mixture of high Ionian and Corinthian columns, some of them with spiral grooves turning alternatively to the right and to the left.
+The two-story high (restored) buildings are visible from afar, and it is a pleasure to stand in front of this mixture of high Ionian and Corinthian columns, some with spiral grooves turning alternatively to the right and to the left.
 In as much as possible, the original inscriptions have been reintegrated.
 It seems this complex was inspired by the Library of Celsus in Ephesus.
 Behind the Palaestra are the Baths with two distinctive pools, just tempting my imagination.
 This complex built in Imperial Style was completed in the second century AD and remained in use till the Sassanid invasion of 616 AD.

 With my co-travelers threading in Alexander’s Footsteps, we move further to the impressive remains of the Temple of Artemis that was never finished.
 Some columns have been fluted, but many were not.
 The construction began at the time of Alexander the Great in 334 BC, having a double row of columns surrounding an enclosed inner building.